adnaneasbik/Ali-Express-Scraping-/README.md

 AliExpress Product Scraper

 This Python script uses the BeautifulSoup library to scrape product data from the AliExpress website.
-It allows you to extract product names, prices, ratings, reviews, and other information from the product pages on AliExpress.
+It allows you to extract product names, prices, ratings, reviews, and other information from the product pages on AliExpress and export it to a CSV file.

 Installation

 To use this script, you'll need to have Python 3 installed on your computer, as well as the BeautifulSoup and Requests libraries.
 You can install these libraries using pip:

 pip install beautifulsoup4 requests

 Usage

-To use the script, simply run the aliexpress_scraper.py file from the command line: python aliexpress_scraper.py
+To use the script, simply run the aliexpress_scraper.py file from the command line:

+python aliexpress_scraper.py

-The script will prompt you to enter a search term, which it will use to search for products on AliExpress.
-It will then scrape data from the first page of search results, and save the data to a CSV file named aliexpress_data.csv.
+The script will prompt you to enter the search query for the products you want to scrape.
+It will then scrape data from the product pages on AliExpress, and save the data to a CSV file named aliexpress_products.csv in the same directory as the script.

+You can customize the search query by modifying the SEARCH_QUERY variable in the script.

 Configuration

 The script has a few configurable options that you can modify in the config.py file:

-MAX_PAGES: The maximum number of search result pages to scrape (default is 1).
+MAX_PAGES: The maximum number of product pages to scrape (default is 10).

-MAX_PRODUCTS: The maximum number of products to scrape per page (default is 20).
+MAX_PRODUCTS: The maximum number of products to scrape per page (default is 40).

 HEADERS: HTTP headers to send with the requests (default is empty).